 During the pre-audit, the auditor was provided with sexual assault awareness brochures in English and Spanish, as well as a brochure for the hearing impaired.
-The auditor was also provided with education transcribed in braille.

-In the past 12 months, there have not been any instances where inmate interpreters, readers, or other types of inmate assistants have been used and it was not the case that an extended delay in obtaining another interpreter could compromise the resident's safety, the performance of first-response duties under 115.64, or the investigation of the resident's allegations.
+In the past 12 months, there have not been any instances where inmate interpreters, readers, or other types of inmate assistants have been used and it was not the case that an extended delay in obtaining another interpreter could compromise the resident's safety, the performance of first-response duties 115.64, or the investigation of the resident's allegations.